isomorphic-software/smartclient-docs/classes/Tab.md

 ## Attr: Tab.enableWhen

 ### Description
 Criteria to be evaluated to determine whether this Tab should be enabled.
+Re-evaluated whenever data in the [tab.ruleScope](Canvas.md#attr-canvasrulescope) changes.

-A basic criteria uses textMatchStyle:"exact".
-When specified in [Component XML](../kb_topics/componentXML.md#kb-topic-component-xml) this property allows [shorthand formats](../kb_topics/xmlCriteriaShorthand.md#kb-topic-xmlcriteriashorthand) for defining criteria.
+It works the same as [Canvas.enableWhen](Canvas.md#attr-canvasenablewhen)

 ### Groups